 When an acrylic nail is loose or damaged, don’t be tempted to repair it yourself.
 You can actually do more harm than good by repairing your own acrylics.

 Make an appointment with a reputable salon any time something goes wrong with an acrylic nail.
 The nails can increase the risk of infection if not done in a professional salon.

 Good nail health is best achieved by keeping your hands clean and dry.
 Dirt and moisture are the refuges of bacteria and fungi, both of which can wreak havoc on real and acrylic nails.

-Both are also hard to eradicate once they gain a foothold, so avoid the problem entirely by wearing gloves when working in damp environments and by treating your nails gently.
-Treat your acrylics with care and you will have beautiful, healthy nails that only require a touch-up once every two weeks or so.
+Both are also hard to eradicate once they gain a foothold, so avoid the problem entirely by wearing gloves when working in damp environments and treating your nails gently.
+Treat your acrylics with care, and you will have beautiful, healthy nails that only require a touch-up once every two weeks or so.